 Thanks to the employee feedback data you collect via our surveys, you can pin down your employees’ views on more or less any matter, analyse the results, present them to everyone, and bring about change designed to make your workforce happy again.

-Employee surveys are an excellent way to identify employee workplace morale, job satisfaction and emotional involvement.
+Employee surveys are an excellent way to assess employee workplace morale, job satisfaction and emotional involvement.
 But to get actionable answers and gauge how employees really feel about your business and the role they play in it, you need to ask the right kind of employee happiness survey questions.

 Employee satisfaction covers everything from everyday demands on their time and expertise to benefits packages, salaries and the impact of various management styles on morale.
 You can survey people at departmental level, company level or team level, and collect all manner of useful metrics that help to identify patterns and understand what they’re thinking.